 - Shortlisting for interviews: You can understand how many resumes and cover letters are being submitted to private equity firms!
 Thus, only 5-10% of all the applications are short-listed and called for interviews.
 To ensure that your resume and cover letter are shortlisted, make sure that you read any instruction given in the “career” page of the website of that private equity firm.
 Or else you can check back on the job description and match it up with your own experience and credentials.

 - Conducting interviews: The next round is interview round.
 For top most private equity firms in Dubai, usually, a recruitment agency is recruited.
 The recruitment agency will take your first interview to see whether you are really fit for the job or not.
 If you are a perfect match for the job, you need to go for the second round of interview.
 During the second round, you will be interviewed by the partner and a solicitor of the private equity firm and you can expect few technical and few personality type questions.
-Since private equity compensation is much higher than most of the jobs in Dubai, you need to be the best of the lot to get to the final round.
+Since private equity salaries are much higher than most of the jobs in Dubai, you need to be the best of the lot to get to the final round.
 In the final round, you will be sitting with the HR and the managing director of the private equity firm.
 And very few best candidates will be selected for the jobs.